carsonkrueger/carsonkrueger/README.md

 - 👋 Hi, I’m @carsonkrueger
 - 👀 I’m interested in any kind of software developement!
-- 🌱 I’m currently learning lots of C++ and React js/Native!
+- 🌱 I’m currently learning C++.
+React js/Native, Rust and more!
 - 💞️ I’m looking to collaborate with those who are in need of an Intern!
 - 📫 I can be reached at crkruege@gmail.com.